 Today’s NBAA business aviation regional forum brought 35 aircraft, 130 indoor exhibitors and more than 2,000 attendees to the First Aviation FBO at Teterboro (N.J.)
 Airport, with the attendance making it the association’s largest regional forum to date.

 The Teterboro, N.J., and St. Louis, Mo. avionics shops of Duncan Aviation have moved into new locations.
 Duncan Aviation-Teterboro has relocated into First Aviation’s newly constructed fixed-base operation.
 “First Aviation built a beautiful new facility to serve customers,” said Matt Nelson, Duncan Aviation’s satellite operations manager.
-Duncan Aviation-St.
+Duncan Aviation-St. Louis has moved into a new facility in Tac Air’s Chesterfield complex in Hangar 2.

 In 1986, at age 18, Mario Diaz came from his native Argentina "to spend a couple of months."
 Twenty-five years later he is CEO of Cabin Crafters, a fast-growing completion and refurbishment center tucked away in the suburbs of South Hackensack, N.J., five minutes from Teterboro Airport.